 Student Professional Practice Scholars (SPPS)

-SPPS – a diverse cohort of second and third-year honors students majoring in BME, CpE, CS, EE, or ME with 3.0+ GPAs would be fully established by mid-October 2025 with an initial cohort of about 100 honors students attending the inaugural Day on Campus with Strategic Partners (SPs) event in early-November 2025.
+A high-potential cohort of about 50 third-year honors students majoring in BME, CS, EE, or ME with 3.0+ GPAs would be fully established by Early October 2025.
+This initial cohort of students would participate in activities and events including the inaugural Day on Campus with Strategic Partners in early February.
+About 50 second year students would be included in for the spring term of 2026.
 The SPPS cohort provides the student teams for all student-centered projects, programs, activities and events beginning with the fall term 2025 and throughout the entire two-year project.
 The size of the SPPS cohort would be scaled accordingly throughout the project to be completed by June 2027.
 The TUEE Collaboratory model is designed so that each student participates in many interdisciplinary student-centered team based open-ended problem solving activities and design projects throughout their undergraduate experience.
-They will enter their chosen professional workplace as a practicing engineer / computer scientist.
+Students would develop and acquire the required technical and soft skills to enter their chosen professional workplace as a practicing engineer / computer scientist.
+Employers would be alleviated from the perception that addressing the persistent two-years skills gap is a necessary ongoing cost of doing business.

 No Disruption of Current Academic Programs

 Except for the four-course academic design spine, the TUEE Collaboratory model is a large student-centered experiential education program with no changes required by The University in currently planned academic programs, courses, activities or events throughout the entire two-year proposed project.
-During the two-year pilot, only the few students and faculty directly involved in the TUEE Collaboratory effort would be affected.
+Only a few faculty and volunteer students will participate at any given time.
+Student leaders will be paid for approximately 12 hours per week.